Fredobedo/JVS2X/README.md

  For now on, I use VS Code with PlatformIO IDE extension:
  <BR>&nbsp&nbsp&nbsp-&nbspBoard: Teensy 2.0
  <BR>&nbsp&nbsp&nbsp-&nbspFramework: Arduino
+ <BR>Please have a look at platformio.ini for more information
  <BR>If you don't want to compile it, there is already a compiled version in 'build' folder

  <h2>Upload software</h2>